oussemamansouri/JAVA-Challenges/README.md

 # JAVA Challenges

 Welcome to the Java Challenges repository!
 This repository is dedicated to presenting a variety of Java programming challenges along with their solutions.
 Each challenge is designed to test and enhance your understanding of Java, covering a wide range of topics and difficulty levels.
+The code in this repository is compatible with JDK 17.

 ## What's Inside